md-naim-hassan-saykat/skin-lesion-classification-ensemble-ham10000/README.md

 ---

-## Known Issues
+## Known issues & limitations
-- **MobileNetV3 checkpoint** fails to load (shape mismatches across multiple blocks) — likely trained with a different architecture variant.
-Marked as TODO (skip in current eval).
+	•	Some archived checkpoints (e.g., MobileNetV3 variants) show layer mismatches and are excluded from the default ensemble.
-- **ResNet50 / ViT checkpoints** load but perform poorly on this split, so excluded from the default ensemble until retrained/verified.
+	•	Post-hoc calibration (tuned DenseNet) uses the validation split; it may over-estimate generalization for that backbone.
+We therefore report the ensemble as the primary model.

 ---